 One of my favorite apps which I use the most is Apollo, which is an iOS client for Reddit.
 It is by far one of the most natural apps for Reddit on iOS, feeling like it was built directly within iOS with the similar design language and amazing user interface.
 It has many amazing features which make browsing Reddit an easier experience and more natural.
 Another awesome feature that I love is that you can change the feel of the app with the app icon, as well as some of the color schemes within the app.

 For my photo library, I use Google Photos.
-This app is great because it offers a back up of every single photo you take, and makes it available online instantly on any device.
+This app is great because it automatically creates a backup of every single photo you take and immediately makes it available on any of your devices.
 This way, I have the peace of mind that my photo is immediately on a cloud somewhere, and then I can delete the local version from my phone to clear up space.
-It also was the first library to allow for facial recognition (even pet recognition), and organize by place.
+It also was the first library to allow for people (and pet) recognition and place organization.
 A neat feature is that it also shows you throwbacks of photos from several years ago.

 I still get a bunch of paper from classes, which can be sometimes hard to keep track of.
 I use Adobe Scan to create a digital copy of everything so that I can view it on any device I might be on at the time.
 I use this to also scan my notes and any worksheets that I have so that I don’t have to carry around a physical copy, and I can work on it directly on my iPad with the cloud version.
 For me, its much easier to organize digital files than physical ones.